 I hope this message finds you well,

 I am writing to inform you that we have successfully developed the logical data model based on the approved Conceptual Data Model for qld_sunnies.
-The Logical Data Model includes details of other relevant attributes with each table, align it with each primary key,
+The Logical Data Model includes details of other relevant attributes with each table, align it with each primary key, and the data types of each attribute.

 Please find attached the Logical data model for your review.
 We kindly request your approval to proceed with this model.
 Your feedback and approval are essential to ensure that the model aligns with your requirements and expectations.
 If you have any questions or need further clarification, please feel free to contact me.